AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return whether at least one element in the given iterable is truthy

+.. function:: children_no_nested(node)

+    Return all children nodes starting from a base subprogram body, but not entering in nested bodies.

 .. function:: closest_enclosing_generic(n)

     If ``n`` is part of a generic package or subprogram, whether it is